mathjax/MathJax-docs/input/tex/extensions/index.rst

    upgreek
    verb

-These extensions have not yet been ported to version 3:
+These extensions have not been ported to the current version of MathJax:

 .. toctree::
    :maxdepth: 1

    autobold
    autoload-all
-   begingroup
    mediawiki-texvc

 See the section on :ref:`custom-extension` for how to create your own TeX